-Read: Many of us are familiar with the golden rule as Jesus teaches in the passage above.
-As Christians, United Methodists believe Jesus Christ's life, teachings and ministry is the ultimate model for Christian living and ethical behavior.
-In this passage, Jesus is asking us as followers of his teachings, to consider how we would want to be treated in our lives, and to treat others in the same way.
-He concludes this commandment by saying this is what the Hebrew Scriptures, and the prophets before him also taught about relating to those near us and around the world.
+Many of us are familiar with the golden rule as Jesus teaches in the passage above.
+As Christians, United Methodists believe Jesus Christ's life, teaching and ministry are the ultimate model for Christian living and ethical behavior.
+In this passage, Jesus is asking us, as followers of his teaching, to consider how we would want to be treated, and to treat others in the same way.
+He concludes this commandment by saying this is what the Hebrew Scriptures and the prophets before him also taught about relating to those near us and around the world.

 But, how do we want to be treated and why do we want to be treated this way?
 What do we value?
-Knowing one's values helps determine what is important, and why one acts in the way they do, and why they think the way they do.
+Knowing your values helps you determine what is important, why you do what you do, or why you think how you think.

-This session invites you to reflect deeply on your personal values, the source of these values, and how they influence you.
+This session invites you to reflect deeply on your personal values, the source of these values, and how they influence your integrity.
 We will then consider how Jesus' life, ministry, and teachings can serve as a model for living a life with integrity.